Disclosure: This post may contain affiliate links. I receive a small commission at no cost to you when you make a purchase using my links.

 - Natural bug spray: we used the NOW Bug Ban, one of our favorite natural bug sprays

-- Hand sanitizer (liquid): we got travel bottles of the Everyone hand sanitizer from Walmart that worked great
+- Hand sanitizer (liquid): we got travel bottles of the lavender and aloe Everyone hand sanitizer from Walmart that worked great

 - Hand sanitizer wipes (so handy!!): we used the natural Everyone hand sanitizer wipes